Ngu Hanh Son: The Marble Mountains of Vietnam

 The village at the foot of the mountains is tightly packed with workshops where the sound of hammering and chiseling can be heard.
 Enormous marble statues spill onto the streets making the village look like a fantastical wonderland of sorts.
 But that's just the beginning of this venture in the Marble Mountains of Vietnam.

-Ngu Hanh Son - The Marble Mountains of Vietnam
+Stone staircase surrounded by lush green vegetation in Ngu Hanh Son Marble Mountains in Vietnam

 Out of nowhere there seemed to be yet another pretty pagoda looming over us.
 There were several Buddhist sanctuaries scattered all over the mountain each with its own distinct style.
 At times, I felt like I was trespassing but the monks were very welcoming if not tolerant.